cilium/cilium/images/README.md

 ## `runtime` & `builder`

-These images are wholly defined by the contents of the image directory, and are tagged with git tree hash  for the image directory (see [`cilium/image-tools` documentation](https://github.com/cilium/image-tools#usage) for details).
+These images are wholly defined by the contents of the image directory, and are tagged with the timestamp of the last commit of the image directory + its short commit sha1 (see [`cilium/image-tools` documentation](https://github.com/cilium/image-tools#usage) for details).